Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely first/last name structure of a name, ex. 山本 早苗 or Yamamoto Sanae *
+*Returns the most likely first name and last name structure of up to 100 full names (family names and given names) in Kanji or latin characters.*

 > Body parameter